-Of course, it’s not only tech companies and legal firms that can make use of B2B demand generation.
-Ultimately, any business that provides a product or service that would benefit another business should be thinking about ways to generate demand.
+Of course, it's not only tech companies and legal firms that can make use of B2B demand generation.
+Any business that provides a product or service that would benefit another business should be thinking about different ways and a solid demand gen strategy to create demand.

 However, rather than simply shout from the rooftops and see who bites, this approach is more tactical and based around the people most likely to become solid leads.

 It could begin with the question “What type of company needs our product?” and be followed up with “Why would this company want what we're selling?”.